ronakagrawal2006/ML/README.md

 foreach x in training set,
 	update ø such that the value is optimal for all the inputs encountered so far.

-now at this state, we will have the optimal value of ø such that the entire set will be mapped to the closest prediction
+Now at this state, we will have the optimal value of ø such that the entire set will be mapped to the closest prediction

 Assignment1:
 Predict the house costm (say); i dont remember the prob. just focus on how!!